Robert E. Webber Institute for Worship Studies

-The Robert E. Webber Institute for Worship Studies (IWS) is a non-denominational graduate theological school (emphasizing worship theology) which employs a hybrid course delivery system combining intensive on-campus pedagogy and distance learning methods.
+The Robert E. Webber Institute for Worship Studies (IWS) is a multi-denominational graduate theological school (emphasizing worship theology) which employs a hybrid course delivery system combining intensive on-campus pedagogy and distance learning methods.
 The administrative offices, library, and classroom space for the on-campus intensives are provided by a church in Jacksonville, Florida.

 History

 IWS was conceived of in the 1990s by worship theologian Robert E. Webber, who intended to provide doctoral-level theological training to Worship Leaders and Music Ministers, who often complete master's degrees in areas like music or theology, and thus lack the divinity credentials to enroll in Doctor of Ministry programs.
 The first student cohort began matriculating at what was then called simply "The Institute for Worship Studies" in June 1999 with a class of twenty Doctor of Worship Studies (D.W.S.) students.
 The Masters of Worship Studies (M.W.S.) program began in 2002.
-After Dr. Webber died in 2007, the Board of Trustees voted to rename the school in his honor, and it has been called "The Robert E. Webber Institute for Worship Studies" ever since.
-IWS has been cited in the "Best of the Best" issues of Worship Leader Magazine in the area of Worship Education and Training multiple times, most recently in November, 2016.
+After Dr. Webber died in 2007, the board of trustees voted to rename the school in his honor, and it has been called "The Robert E. Webber Institute for Worship Studies" ever since.
+IWS has been cited in the "Best of the Best" issues of Worship Leader Magazine in the area of Worship Education and Training multiple times.
 Due to ongoing growth, the school relocated to the campus of Hendricks Avenue Baptist Church, in Jacksonville, FL.

 Academics

 Accreditation

 The Robert E. Webber Institute for Worship Studies was granted accredited status by the Commission on Accreditation (COA) of the Association for Biblical Higher Education in 2010, having become a member of the same in 2005.
 Accredited status was reaffirmed by the ABHE COA in February 2015.
-IWS became an Associate Member of the Association of Theological Schools in June, 2018, and is pursuing a second accreditation with that body.
+IWS became an Associate Member of the Association of Theological Schools in June 2018, and achieved initial accreditation with the Commission for Accrediting of the Association of Theological Schools in 2020.
+In 2023, IWS withdrew from ABHE.

 Master of Worship Studies (M.W.S.)

-The master's program consists of four core courses and the ministry internship, for a total of 30 credits.
+The master's program consists of four core courses, three online courses, and the ministry internship, for a total of 36 credits.